Day 2 - 29 November 2018

 - What innovations are there, and what more do we need to see to counter emerging threats in the next five years?

-How machine learning is improving cloud security
+How machine learning is improving cyber security

 - Detecting threats before they happen